-We've previously shown the connection between good engagement and culture and higher Glassdoor scores and retention rates.
+We've previously shown the connection between good engagement and culture, higher Glassdoor scores, and retention rates.
 These are important and well-validated findings that we've found repeatedly over the years.
-We wanted to extend these findings into some arguably more tangible financial and performance outcomes so that we could better quantify the ROI of employee engagement.
+We wanted to extend these findings into some arguably more tangible financial and performance outcomes to quantify the ROI of employee engagement better.

 Annual share price growth and engagement

 In 2017, Culture Amp collected employee feedback from over 1,000 companies.
 Within that group, we identified 70+ companies that were publicly listed and had also conducted a full census engagement survey during 2017.
 We then compared their share price growth from January 1st, 2017, through December 31st, 2017.